lowepowerlab/protocols/gene_deletion.md

 * Plate 200 μl of the transformed cells as well as 200 μl of the 10<sup>-1</sup>, 10<sup>-2</sup>, 10<sup>-3</sup> dilutions on CPG + Kan plates.
 Incubate at 28C for ~2 days.

 #### Counter-select on 5% w/v sucrose plates ###
-The *sacB* gene on pUFR80 encodes levanosucrose, which induces susceptibility to sucrose.
-By plating the Kan<sup>R</sup> transformants on sucrose media, you will select for the vector to recombine out of the genome at either the upstream or downstream site, which will produce colonies with either the knockout or wildtype genotype.
-You will need to PCR screen to identify KO mutants.

 1. Once single colonies appear (2 days up to 4 days), grow 2 Kan<sup>R</sup> colonies overnight in CPG+Kan broth. *Optional: Create a temporary freezer stock in cheap 1.5 ml tubes in case the counter-selection fails*